 Liquid sodium hypochlorite was used as the initial biocide in attempts to eradicate M. sallei in the Cullen Bay Marina, Darwin.
 Chlorine concentrations in the marina water were raised to 10 mg/L using several hundred tonnes of sodium hypochlorite (Bax et al. 2002).
-To disperse the chlorine and reduce stratification of fresh and salt water, the propellers of a large cruising sports fishing vessel, moored to a pontoon, were run to 'mix' the 12 hectare marina and large pumps mixed the marina's 'deadends'.
+To disperse the chlorine and reduce stratification of fresh and salt water, the propellers of a large cruising sports fishing vessel, moored to a pontoon, were run to 'mix' the 12 hectare marina and large pumps mixed the marina's 'dead-ends'.
 However, chlorine treatment was not as effective as was hoped; death rates were not as high as expected.
 Also, obtaining sufficient chlorine to maintain an effective concentration in the marina became logistically difficult.

 Following a trial of copper sulphate (Cu 1.5 mg/L) in another infected Darwin marina that resulted in 100% mortality, copper sulphate was used in combination with chlorine in the Cullen Bay Marina to raise the mortality rate.
-It was hypothesised that the chlorine would reduce the organic load so the free copper would more effectively kill M. sallei (Bax et al. 2002).
 Copper sulphate powder was dissolved in a road construction watering truck tank and hosed over the water surface of the 'mixed' marina.